instructlab/dev-docs/docs/taxonomy-revamp-2025.md

 Our taxonomy tree structure and knowledge/skill file structure was designed with upstream taxonomy submissions in mind.
 An end user working with a taxonomy locally using InstructLab has to follow all of those requirements, increasing complexity of their work.

 The end user typically gets hung up on where to place the file in a massive file tree where sub-branches are not defined.
-For someone not working in the upstream taxonomy, this is basically bikeshedding[^bike shed].
+For someone not working in the upstream taxonomy, this is basically bikeshedding[^1].
 The only requirement for the SDG process is sorting things into `knowledge` and `skills`.

 The user experience of working with the `qna.yaml` file is poor for a handful of reasons:

 - Most of the fields in the `qna.yaml` file are unnecessary save for use in the upstream taxonomy.
 - YAML is a notoriously complex, loose format with a lot of potholes.
   - YAML files of different specifications parse completely differently (e.g., 1.2 vs 1.1).
-    - Note that PyYAML, our base tool [^tooling], parses YAML 1.1, not 1.2.
-There is a long way to go[^PyYAML] to support 1.2, which has been the latest spec since 2009.
+    - Note that PyYAML, our base tool [^2], parses YAML 1.1, not 1.2.
+There is a long way to go[^3] to support 1.2, which has been the latest spec since 2009.
 As such, even if someone were to search the Internet for a solution because they are not familiar with YAML, they likely will stumble across 1.2 solutions that don't work for 1.1.
-  - There are at least 9 different ways to indicate a multi-line string in YAML[^9 ways], depending on which block scalar indicator[^block scalar] is used and which block chomping indicator[^block chomping] is used (this does **not** count the indentation indicator[^block indentation]!).
-Then there are double-quoted flow scalar multilines[^double quoted flow scalar] and single-quoted flow scalar multilines[^single quoted flow scalar], which can cause more problems.
+  - There are at least 9 different ways to indicate a multi-line string in YAML[^4], depending on which block scalar indicator[^5] is used and which block chomping indicator[^6] is used (this does **not** count the indentation indicator[^7]!).
+Then there are double-quoted flow scalar multilines[^8] and single-quoted flow scalar multilines[^9], which can cause more problems.
 - The linting system, intended to ensure the YAML file is readable by the SDG process, adds more burden on the non-technical user.
   - The linter for YAML enforces an 80-character line length by default.
 That makes sense if you're working on code read from a terminal, but not to a typical end user used to working with rich text editors for a reading comprehension experience working with paragraphs.
   - The linter also complains about trailing whitespace, another common thing that the typical end user won't understand why everything is failing.

 From a code perspective,

-- We are already using JSON in the data mixing process in SDG[^data mixing].
+- We are already using JSON in the data mixing process in SDG[^10].
-- Docling also exports JSON as input and output[^docling].
+- Docling also exports JSON as input and output[^11].
 - JSON is also much more friendly to UI work, which is a primary path we would like people to use.

 Overall, the `qna.yaml` file needs to have fewer knobs and fewer pitfalls.